-Once individuals are confined inside of a prison, they will not have access to the Internet.
+Once individuals are confined inside a prison, they will not have access to the internet.
 Nevertheless, all BOP Program Statements and Institutional Supplements will be available in the law library.
 Most facilities have access to an electronic database that maintains the policies; the facilities that lack the electronic database should have hard copies on file in the library.
 If those Program Statements are not available, a person has a right to request the Program Statement from a staff member.

 Security Designation and Custody Classification

 Determining where an individual will serve the sentence begins with an initial classification.
 The program statement above provides all of the details that are necessary to understand how administrators classify people in federal custody.

 Those details are part of an objective system that assigns points associated with the crime and points associated with any behavior after the crime—while in custody.
 By feeding those points into a matrix, administrators can make an assessment of the individual’s institutional needs.
 Staff members use their scoring matrix to determine where the defendant will serve the sentence.

 BOP Custody and Federal Prison Security Levels: